...

 To lose weight: aim for 1250–1450 kcal/day

-Protein and Fiber: Your Weight Loss Best Friends
+Protein & Fibre Are Your Best Friends

 Best Foods to Include in a Balanced Weight Loss Diet

-Fiber, on the other hand, keeps you feeling full, supports digestion, and regulates blood sugar levels.
+Fibre, on the other hand, keeps you feeling full, supports digestion, and regulates blood sugar levels.

 Protein Sources (Veg and Non-Veg Options)